IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 # Conclusions

-The analysis provided in this document shows that the IETF YANG models described in 3.2 provide useful support for Packet Optical Integration (POI) scenarios for resource discovery (network topology, service, tunnels, and network inventory discovery), as well as for supporting multi-layer/multi-domain L2/L3 VPN network services.
+The analysis provided in this document shows that the IETF YANG models described in {{yang}} provide useful support for Packet Optical Integration (POI) scenarios for resource discovery (network topology, service, tunnels, and network inventory discovery), as well as for supporting multi-layer/multi-domain L2/L3 VPN network services.